mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 . . .
 ```

-Django by default define one function for each error and pass the template name
+Django, by default, defines one function for each error and passes the
-to it.
+template name to it.

 Step 3 - Preparing URLs
 -----------------------